LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Preliminary

 \subsection{Computation Redundancy in Training GNNs}

 In the training process of GNNs, the model parameters are updated following gradient descent style algorithms such as Adam~\cite{kingma2014adam}.
 Therefore, the model as well as hidden features in GNNs changes smoothly, especially in the late stages when both the learning rate and gradient norm diminish.
 This intuition motivates us to investigate the computation redundancy in GNNs.
-Specifically, we measure the relative hidden features changes, i.e., $\|\vX^{k+1}-\vX^{k}\|_F / \|\vX^{k}\|_F$, over the training iterations on Cora dataset using APPNP.
-We show two cases in Figure~\ref{fig:redundancy}: (1) when there is no dropout, the hidden features barely change as the training goes; (2) if we use dropout, it will incur additional variation in the hidden features due to the randomness in dropout layers.
+Specifically, we measure the relative changes of the hidden features in the last layer ($L$-th layer) between epochs $k+1$ and $k$, i.e., $\|\vX_L^{k+1}-\vX_L^{k}\|_F / \|\vX_L^{k}\|_F$, over the training iterations on Cora and Pubmed dataset ~\cite{kipf2016semi} using representative models such as GCN~\cite{kipf2016semi} and APPNP~\cite{klicpera2018predict}.
+We show two cases in Figure~\ref{fig:redundancy1} and Figure~\ref{fig:redundancy2}, depending on whether dropout layers are used.

+The relative changes of hidden features shown in Figure~\ref{fig:redundancy1} and Figure~\ref{fig:redundancy2} demonstrate the following: (1) when there is no dropout, the hidden features barely change as the training goes; (2) if dropout is used, it will incur additional variation in the hidden features due to the randomness in dropout layers.
 Both cases demonstrate that the activation values in hidden layers of GNNs indeed change slowly, indicating the existence of \textit{computation redundancy}: the computation in successive training iterations is highly similar.
 This observation not only validates the rationality of historical embedding used in existing works such as VR-GNN~\cite{chen2017stochastic} and GNNAutoScale~\cite{fey2021gnnautoscale} but also motivates the lazy propagation in this work.